apigee/3mv4d/4mv4d-field-filtering/Readme.md

 `iata-t1` , `iata-t2` , `iata-t3` , `iata-t1c` , `iata-t2c` , `iata-t3c` ,
 and IATA_CODE is a 3-letter code for an airport, like SEA, SJC, DEN, ATL, YYZ, and so on.

+Each request retrieves information about an Airport.
+The actual backing service is a public sandbox service, provided by Amadeus.

+In the PATH,
 * t1 implies no filtering
 * t2 filters based on the custom attribute on the API Product
 * t3 filters based on the custom attribute on the Client (Developer App)